bjornjohansen/imageLightbox/readme.txt

 This version autodetects all links to image files and opens them in the lightbox.

 For your "install, activate and go"-convenience, this plugin comes with a minimal CSS that easily can be deactivated and/or replaced.

+The plugin can also be themed to your liking.
+An example theme is available here: https://github.com/bjornjohansen/imagelightbox-theme-smooth

 Please let me know if you have any issues.
 Fastest way to get a response is by Twitter: https://twitter.com/bjornjohansen